 Smell is the Last Memory to Go begins, as I suggested above, en medidas res, suggesting that memory is sweeping over Asghar.
 The form of memory, inherently elusive and non-conformational is demonstrated by the lack of grammar cohesion in this first sentence, Asghar not conforming to traditional rules of grammar.

-.
-This connects with ideas of memory, the poem almost lulling the reading into a sense of security through the ready and consistent rhythms
+The repetition of ‘on my block’ across the first two lines of the poem creates a soothing sense of anaphora.
+This connects with ideas of memory, the poem almost lulling the reading into a sense of security through the ready and consistent rhythms.